Bethesda station

-Bethesda is a rapid transit station on the Red Line of the Washington Metro system in Bethesda, Maryland.
-It is one of the busiest suburban Metro stations, serving on average 9,142 passengers each weekday in 2017.
-The Purple Line, a light rail system currently under construction, will terminate at Bethesda, providing rail service to other inner Maryland suburbs such as Silver Spring and College Park, each of which has additional north-south connections by Washington Metro, and New Carrollton, which has Amtrak and MARC connections to both Washington, D.C. and Baltimore.
+Bethesda station is a rapid transit station on the Red Line of the Washington Metro system in Bethesda, Maryland.
+It is one of the busiest suburban Metro stations, serving on average 5,818 passengers each weekday in 2025.
+The Purple Line, a light rail system currently under construction, will terminate at Bethesda, providing rail service to other inner Maryland suburbs such as Silver Spring and College Park, each of which has additional north–south connections by Washington Metro, and New Carrollton, which has Amtrak and MARC connections to both Washington, D.C., and Baltimore.